lulia0228/Document_IE/README.md

 Indeed, we can change the structure to predict entity directly like the traditional NER task.

-Before training, we need to use grapher.py to trans a receipt into graph structure and obtain the adjacent matrix and span vector for gcn use.
+Before training, we need to use grapher.py to trans a receipt into graph structure and obtain the adjacent matrix and span vector for gcn.
 The following picture shows graph connections on a receipt.

 <div align="center">
     <img src="https://github.com/lulia0228/Document_IE/blob/master/graph/grapher_outputs/graph_X51006401836.png" width="450px">